Tundra Connections FAQ

 - Email address: to receive your confirmation and to submit questions if desired.

 - If joining via Google+, you’ll need to have a Google+ account and register on our event page.

 How long are the webcasts and live chats?

 Can I submit questions for the panelists to answer?

 Yes!
 Our expert panelists will answer your questions during the webcast and our online chat moderators will answer questions along the way.
-You can either email your questions two hours prior to the broadcast to firstname.lastname@example.org you can submit them during the webcast in the live chat window.
+You can either email your questions two hours prior to the broadcast to email@example.com or you can submit them during the webcast in the live chat window.

 How do I prepare?

 - Background information is important prior to participation in a PBI Tundra Connections event.
-Spend a little time at our Polar Bears section.
+Spend a little time exploring our Polar Bears section.
 It also helps to view archived webcasts to get a sense of what they're like.

 What if I miss the broadcasts?

 Are lesson plans available for teachers?